jcofer555/unraid_scripts_and_guides/scripts/public_vm_backup.md

 # default 0 but set the master switch to 1 if you want to enable the script otherwise it will not run.
 enabled="1"

-# backup location to put vdisks.
-backup_location="/mnt/user/data/computer/backups/unraid_vms/"

 # default is 0. backup all vms or use vms_to_backup.
 # when set to 1, vms_to_backup will be used as an exclusion list.
 backup_all_vms="0"

-# list of vms that will be backed up separated by a new line.
-# if backup_all_vms is set to 1, this will be used as a list of vms to exclude instead.
-vms_to_backup="
-mdt
-"

 # list of specific vdisks to be skipped separated by a new line. use the full path.
 # NOTE: must match path in vm config file. remember this if you change the virtual disk path to enable snapshots.